MMOG77/White-paper/Lecture_Notes_on_Rewriting.md

 - Fresh eyes - always helpful
 > 1. Find a way to see it differently.
 > 2. Use peer review.
+> 3. Read it aloud.
+- Paramedic Method